-Fifteen years on, some of the key ambitions of the NSS have not been realised with development-driven planning and sprawl continuing to be prevalent.
+Fifteen years on, some of the key ambitions of the NSS have not been realised with developmentdriven planning and sprawl continuing to be prevalent.
 The reality of the NSS has led to unanticipated consequences in terms of population growth and regional development with as much growth in settlements outside those that were designated as gateways and hubs.
 In most cases the rapid growth trajectory of the fastest growing towns in Ireland over the past twenty years had commenced prior to 2002, but publication of the NSS did not alter this.
-Many of these trends were identified in a review of the NSS undertaken by the DECLG in 20103 and it is now considered time to revisit national spatial planning based on lessons learned from the past.
+Many of these trends were identified in a review of the NSS undertaken by the DECLG in 20104.